|University Location||Adelaide, South Australia|

 Occupational therapy practice environments are diverse and may encompass acute hospitals, schools, community settings, private practices, rehabilitation units, and a range of other settings.
 Placements also occur in a variety of locations including metropolitan, rural and remote areas.

 You must have a completed undergraduate degree in a related discipline from a recognized university with a minimum cumulative GPA of 2.7/4.0 (approximately 70% +), and have extensive pre-existing knowledge in the following areas:

 - Psychology and/or sociology

 - Research methods

 - Communication skills

-*Offers are made throughout the year based on academic merit and subject to availability in the program.
-You are encouraged to apply as early as possible as this program can fill quickly.
+*While there is no set deadline, offers are made throughout the year based on academic merit and subject to availability in the program.
+You are encouraged to apply as early as possible.